jean-smaug/babel-plugin-search-and-replace/README.md

 }
 ```

-For Babel < 7 use babel-plugin-search-and-replace@0.3.0
+For Babel < 7 use babel-plugin-search-and-replace@0.3.0 (does not support template strings)

 ```json
 {